Curried Cauliflower, Carrots and Potatoes

 - 2 tablespoons fresh curry powder Add to list

-- 2 teaspoons organic sugar Add to list
+- 2 teaspoons sugar Add to list

 - 1 tablespoon tomato paste Add to list